Any Service Business : Front-Door Fit + Protocol Selection

 05

-If the owner checks calls at night, the system is not really working.
+If you keep checking calls at night, the front door is not really working.

 That behaviour is not paranoia.
 It is pattern recognition.
-When the front door is fragile, the owner starts compensating manually: checking missed calls, replying from their own phone, or stepping back into scheduling and triage because the business still does not feel protected.
+When the front door is fragile, you start compensating manually: checking missed calls, replying from your own phone, or stepping back into scheduling and triage because the business still does not feel protected.

 Fit decision